ethereum-oasis-op/baseline-standard/api/baseline-api-v1.0-psd01.md

 **Workstep:**

-A workstep is characterized by an input, the deterministic application of a set of logic rules and data to that input, and the generation of a verifiably deterministic and verifiably correct output.
+A workstep is characterized by input, the deterministic application of a set of logic rules and data to that input, and the generation of a verifiably deterministic and verifiably correct output.

-**Privacy Assurance Mechanism:**

-A way of ensuring the privacy of Workflow data represented on a public Mainnet. - permissionless vs public - to discuss and review.

-**Circuit Breaker:**

-The ability of a Party to immediately cease all their active Workflows across all of their Workgroups within a Baseline-compliant implementation, and, if required, exit a Baseline-compliant implementation with all their data without any 3rd party being able to prevent the exit.

-**Baseline-bridge:**

-A mechanism for one Workflow to use the proof generated by a different Workflow. to use a proof generated in a Workflow executed by Workgroup A as input to a Workflow executed by Workgroup B.

-**Baseline-connector:**

-Proposed: An interface connecting and synchronizing a baseline stack and system of record.

-**Portability:**

-The ability of a Party to migrate and re-baseline its existing Workflows and data from one baseline-compliant implementation to another baseline-compliant implementation without any 3rd party being able to prevent the migration.

-**Interoperability:**

-The ability of a Party operating Workflows on a baseline-compliant implementation A to instantiate and operate one or more Workflows with one or more Party on a baseline-compliant implementation B without the Party on either implementation A or B having to know anything of the other Party’s implementation.

-## 1.3 Typographical Conventions

-- Naming conventions
-- Font colors and styles
-- Typographic conventions

 -------